TandinZangmo456/02230305_WEB101_PA1/README.md

 ## Additional Notes:

-- These stylesheets are designed to be flexible and customizable, allowing developers to adjust colors, fonts, and other visual elements to suit their specific design requirements.
+- The stylesheets are designed to be flexible and customizable, allowing developers to adjust colors, fonts, and other visual elements to suit their specific design requirements.
 - Ensure to adjust file paths accordingly based on the directory structure of your project.
 - Feel free to modify and extend these stylesheets as needed to match the design of your web application.